 • for cutting off heads;

-• for self-defense (traders, artisans, monks and other travelers).
+• for self-defense (merchants, artisans, monks and other travelers).

 Now tanto is a cultural heritage.